Linguistic Typology

 Linguistic Typology is a triannual peer-reviewed academic journal in the field of linguistic typology.
 It was established in 1997, and is published by Mouton de Gruyter on behalf of the Association for Linguistic Typology.
-The editor-in-chief was Frans Plank until 2018, and is now Maria Koptjevskaja-Tamm (University of Stockholm).
+The editor-in-chief was Frans Plank until 2018, and is now Maria Koptjevskaja-Tamm (Stockholm University).

 Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2015 impact factor of 0.455.